amplication/docs/docs/getting-started/plugins.md

 Redis provides high availability via replication and high performance via caching.
 It is commonly used to quickly access frequently used application data.

+### OpenAI

+The [OpenAI](https://github.com/amplication/plugins/tree/master/plugins/integration-openai) plugin allows you to integrate OpenAI's various AI models into your Amplication app.
+This gives you access to models like GPT-3, DALLE-E 2, and Codex right from your Amplication app.

+### GitHub Actions

+Simplify CI/CD for your service with the [GitHub Actions](https://github.com/amplication/plugins/tree/master/plugins/ci-github-actions) plugin.
+You can create workflows to build and test your service.
+It also supports containerization of your service.

+### Helm Chart

+Package and deploy your app on Kubernetes using Amplication's [Helm Chart](https://github.com/amplication/plugins/tree/master/plugins/deployment-helm-chart) plugin.
+This plugin generates a customizable Helm chart for installing and managing your app on Kubernetes clusters.

 ## Viewing Open-Source Plugin Code

 All Amplication plugins are open-source and available on GitHub.